What is Borderline Personality Disorder?

 While these symptoms are common, not everyone experiences any disorder in the same way.
 Some patients may experience only a few symptoms while others may have many.
 Symptoms can be triggered for many reasons and sometimes for no reason at all.
 The severity and frequency of symptoms will vary from person to person based on their diagnosis and other potential co-occurring disorders such as addiction.

-Risk Factors for Borderline Personality Disorder
+Risk Factors of Borderline Personality Disorder

 Although causes of borderline personality disorder are not clear, research suggests that many factors, such as genetics, brain function, and varying environmental factors may play a role.